Anupriya-S/Operationalizing-Machine-Learning/README.md

 ## Screen Recording
-Here is the link to the screencast demostrating the entire working of how we can Operationalize Machine Learning using Azure ML platform.
+Here is the link to the screencast demonstrating the entire working of how we can Operationalize Machine Learning using Azure ML platform.

 [Let's go to the screencast!](https://youtu.be/BXZeRN934_8 "Screencast Demonstrating Operationalizing Machine Learning")